 DIRECTIONS / ZUBEREITUNG

-2. While the dough is in the fridge, wash, peel and core the apples.
-Cut into thin slices.
-Add the water, sugar and cardamom to a saucepan and bring to a boil.
-Reduce the heat and add the apple slices.
-Let simmer for about 3-4 minutes.
-Remove from the heat and let cool down.
+2. While the dough is in the fridge, wash, peel, and core the apples.
+Cut them into thin slices.
+Add the water, sugar, and ground cardamom to a saucepan and bring to a boil.
+Reduce the heat, add the sliced apples and let them simmer for about 3-4 minutes.
+When done, remove from the heat and let cool down.

 2. In der Zwischenzeit die Äpfel waschen, schälen, entkernen und in dünne Scheiben schneiden.
-Das Wasser mit dem Zucker und Kardamom in einen Topf geben und aufkochen.
-Hitzezufuhr reduzieren und die Apfelscheiben zugeben für etwa 3-4 Minuten dünsten/ziehen lassen.
-Vom Herd nehmen und abkühlen lassen.
+Das Wasser mit Zucker und Kardamom in einen Topf geben und kurz aufkochen.
+Hitzezufuhr reduzieren und die Apfelscheiben dazugeben und etwa 3-4 Minuten dünsten lassen.
+Vom Herd ziehen und abkühlen lassen.

 Here is a version of the recipe you can print easily.